georghe-crihan/digma-e605-qt-apps-framework/README.md

 on why there's Parallels).

 I used netinstall and the "Development Workstation" type of install.

-2. Enable the Wheel group in sudoers.conf through _visudo(8)_.
+2. Enable the Wheel group in sudoers.conf through _visudo(8)_
 3. Start XQuartz
 4. SSH to host and start terminal
-5. I remove the GDM and WPA supplicant to conserve some memory.
+5. Optionally remove the GDM and WPA supplicant to conserve some memory

 Also I disable all but a single TTYs (see /etc/sysconfig/init).

 6. install texinfo, EPEL and, optionally, DKMS:
   ```
   yum -y install texinfo epel-release dkms